Healthcare

 These are smaller clinics (의원) with reliable English-speaking staff, better for routine care without the formality of a hospital visit:

-• International Clinic Seoul (Itaewon area), long-standing expat-focused GP clinic
+• International Clinic Seoul (Itaewon area), long-standing GP clinic for foreign residents

 • Seoul Medical Center Foreign Patient Division.
 Jungnang-gu; lower fees